thais-xavier/course-aspnet-basic-desenvolvedor-io/README.md

-# course-aspnet-basic-desenvolvedor-io
-Project in .Net Core
+# Project in .Net Core